Agenda

 11:30 - 12:00

-Unlocking the Latent Potential in Our Major Health Precincts: An Urban Design Approach to Positioning, Partnering and Place-making Our major health precincts are maturing and are no longer separated from our city fabric.
+Our major health precincts are maturing and are no longer separated from our city fabric.
 They are becoming more integrated, more urbane and less institutional in nature.
 Their role as major contributors to our city and national economic competiveness is crucial, and across the country they are magnets for government, private and philanthropic investment.
-The emerging health model encourages the creation of knowledge clusters organised around collaboration between universities, research institutions and tertiary services.
-To be viable they must establish the right conditions to attract and retain the best clinicians, researchers, educators and students.

 Complex influences and drivers are shaping these precincts and an urban design approach can help re-integrate these precincts them back into our cities and establish the right conditions for positioning and partnerships between the public and private sectors.